 "Natalie, has this woman come forward?"

 "No, she’s a mystery, Cynthia.
-I'd like to encourage this woman to call the Sun-Times tip line so we can set up a secret meeting.
+I want to encourage this woman to call the Sentinel tip line so we can set up a secret meeting.
 I'll personally guarantee her safety and anonymity."

 "Thank you for joining us today, Natalie."

 Mac muted the sound and pondered the angel as the news presenter moved on to other topics.
 Will I ever see her again? he thought.
-Or is her appearance in his life just a simple one-off?
+Or is her appearance in my life just a simple one-off?

 Plans for a Murder

 Imer, Lewis, and Yilka huddled around the table as Tariq Shyle went over the ongoing surveillance of John Merrick.

-"We have found a lunch choice that he makes once a week, every MondayWednesday.
-That location is Barneys, a popular restaurant in the Loop that has five-star food.
-The one real-time observation we did showed him arriving in a company Tesla."
+"We have found a lunch choice that he makes every Wednesday.
+That location is Barneys, a popular restaurant in the Loop with five-star food.
+Our one real-time observation showed him arriving in a company Tesla."

 "How do we know he's a regular, based on just one visit?"
 Dr. Morton said.